eHealthAfrica/aether/README.md

   - All the schemas are accessible to all tenants.
   - The entities without project are not accessible using the REST API.

-- In Aether ODK module:
-  - The surveyors could be assigned to more than one realm.

 - In Aether CouchDB-Sync module:
-  - Devices and mobile users are accessible to all tenants.
-  - The module is not fully ready for this feature.
-It's possible to run an instance assigned to one realm but not to many realms without sharing devices and mobile users among tenants.
+  - Devices are not restricted by realm but its user account is.

 *[Return to TOC](#table-of-contents)*